modl/modl.github.io/_posts/2013-12-20-adapative-methodolgies.md

 # Cumulative specialized knowledge in people
 # Rapid, regular deployments
 # Rolling testing
-Flex to stay on spec or adapt
+# Flex to stay on spec or adapt, depending on client situation